-1. Appropriations will not exceed available working cash and/or anticipated revenues.
+- 1. Appropriations will not exceed available working cash and/or anticipated revenues.
 Adequate cash flow requirements will be maintained.
-As an exception, appropriations in funds or departments funded all or in part by reimbursement grants may temporarily exceed available working cash due to the reimbursement nature of their revenues.

-- The Department of Public Works will maintain a schedule of rates and charges sufficient at all times to pay operation, maintenance, and replacement costs, and provide Net Revenues sufficient to meet all outstanding bond coverage amounts as required in the Bond Ordinance. - 3.
-All costs that are associated with non-property tax funds will be included in the department's budget submittal.
-These include: retirement (IMRF, FICA), Insurance (H- L- D, unemployment, liability, worker's compensation), indirect costs and any direct costs that can be identified. - 4.
-As an Internal Service Fund the H-L-D (Health, Life and Dental) Fund will maintain a positive fund balance.
+As an exception, appropriations in funds or departments funded all or in part by reimbursement grants may temporarily exceed available working cash due to the reimbursement nature of their revenues. - 2.
+The Department of Public Works Department will maintain a schedule of rates and charges sufficient at all times to pay operational, maintenance, and replacement costs, and provide Nnet Rrevenues sufficient to meet all outstanding bond coverage amounts as required in the Bond Oordinance. - All costs that are associated with non-property tax funds will be included in the department's budget submittal.
+These include: retirement (IMRF, FICA), Insurance (H- L-DHealth-Life-Dental insurance (H-L-D), unemployment, liability, worker's compensation), indirect costs, and any direct costs that can be identified. - 4.
+As an Internal Service Fund, the H-L-D (Health, Life and Dental)-Fund will maintain a positive fund balance.
 The fund balance shall be evaluated annually, and any excess of revenues over expenses in any year may be retained in the fund as an addition to fund balance.
-The intent of maintaining a fund balance shall be to offset the cost of unanticipated high claims experience as needed, help offset the costs of additional wellness program incentives, and to fund a reserve for future benefits.
+The intent of maintaining a fund balance shall be to offset the cost of unanticipated high claims experience-as needed, help offset the costs of additional wellness program incentives, and to fund a reserve for future benefits.